ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Notes:**

 - This mod is only used for [osu!standard](/wiki/osu!standard).
-- This mod will move the mouse for the player while the player just needs to tap or click.
+- This mod will move the cursor for the player while the player just needs to tap or click.

 ---